pltrees/Smallest-K-Sketch/README.md

 # Conditional Random Sampling (CRS), a.k.a.
 Smallest-K Sketch

 This line of work was started in 2004 at Microsoft Research.
-One main application is to sample from the inverted indexes (postings).
+One obvoius application is to sample from the inverted indexes (postings).

 For sparse data, the inverted index is routinely used.
 To improve efficiency and storage, we directly sample the front of each inverted index vector, hence the name "Small-K Sketch" although the "K" does not need to be the same for each vector.
 In the estimation stage, for any pair (or any group) of sketches, we can retrospectively construct a uniform random sample for that pair (or group).
 With a random sample, one can use it to compute any similarities and summary statistics.
 Therefore, it is a "one-sketch-for-all" scheme.